-There are endless design option for roofs, pergolas and lean-tos, so you can really go to town with the design.
+There are endless design options for roofs, pergolas, and lean-tos, so you can really go to town with the design.
 There are even options with automated screens, so you can open them when you want light, and close them for more protection and privacy.

 If you do add a roof or lean-to to your hot tub install, make sure it’s properly designed to be structurally sound, and remember, most of these kinds of structures will need planning permission.